wolfv6/keybrd/doc/keybrd_library_user_guide.md

 For Linux:

-1. Download and extract the Arduino software.
+1. Download and extract the Arduino software to the /opt directory:
-   Move the extracted directory to /opt:

-       $ sudo mv ~/Downloads/arduino-1.6.7 /opt/arduino-1.6.7
+       /opt/arduino-1.x.x

 2. The "Linux udev rules" link is at top right of page.
    Save the teensy.rules file in /etc/udev/rules.d/